dev-nath/MALDetect-Ensemble-Framework/README.md

 37) optionalmagic: Magic value in the optional header of the PE file

-38) optionalmajor image version: Major image version specified in the optional header of the PE file.
+38) optionalmajor image version: Major image version specified in the optional header of the PE file.
 39) optionalminor image version: Minor image version specified in the optional header of the PE.
-40) optionalmajor linker version: Major linker version specified in the optional header of the PE file.
+40) optionalmajor linker version: Major linker version specified in the optional header of the PE file.
-41) optionalminor linker version: Minor linker version specified in the optional header of the PE file.
+41) optionalminor linker version: Minor linker version specified in the optional header of the PE file.